rumca-js/RSS-Link-Database-2022/2022/10/2022-10-02/https.www.techradar.comrss_entries.md

-# Source Techradar, Source URL:https://www.techradar.com/rss
+# Source Techradar, Source URL:https://www.techradar.com/rss, Source language: en-US

 ## New Pixel Watch leak reveals watch faces, strap styles and more
  - [https://www.techradar.com/news/new-pixel-watch-leak-reveals-watch-faces-strap-styles-and-more/](https://www.techradar.com/news/new-pixel-watch-leak-reveals-watch-faces-strap-styles-and-more/)
  - RSS feed: https://www.techradar.com/rss
  - date published: 2022-10-02 14:30:41+00:00
- - tags: None

 Count down the days to the big Pixel Watch reveal by looking at some of the bands and colors that have leaked out.